Dosage Form: injection, powder, lyophilized, for solution

 a Quality control strain and interpretive criteria for testing vancomycin susceptibility of enterococci spp.

-b Interpretative criteria applicable only to test performed using cation-adjusted Mueller–Hinton broth with 2 to 5% lysed horse blood 1.
-Disk diffusion interpretative criteria applicable only to tests performed using Mueller-Hinton agar with 5% defibrinated sheep blood and incubated in 5% CO2 2.
+b Interpretative criteria applicable only to tests performed using cation-adjusted Mueller-Hinton broth with 2 to 5% lysed horse blood1.
+Disk diffusion interpretative criteria applicable only to tests performed using Mueller-Hinton agar with 5% defibrinated sheep blood and incubated in 5% CO22.

-c Quality control strain and interpretive criteria for testing vancomycin susceptibility of Streptococci spp. other that S. pneumoniae.
+c Quality control strain and interpretive criteria for testing vancomycin susceptibility of Streptococci spp. other than S. pneumoniae.

-Vancomycin is indicated for the treatment of serious or severe infections caused by susceptible strains of methicillin-resistant (beta-lactam-resistant) staphylococci.
+Vancomycin Hydrochloride for injection, USP is indicated for the treatment of serious or severe infections caused by susceptible strains of methicillin-resistant (β-lactam-resistant) staphylococci.
 It is indicated for penicillin-allergic patients, for patients who cannot receive or who have failed to respond to other drugs, including the penicillins or cephalosporins, and for infections caused by vancomycin-susceptible organisms that are resistant to other antimicrobial drugs.
-Vancomycin is indicated for initial therapy when methicillin-resistant staphylococci are suspected, but after susceptibility data are available, therapy should be adjusted accordingly.
+Vancomycin Hydrochloride for injection, USP is indicated for initial therapy when methicillin-resistant staphylococci are suspected, but after susceptibility data are available, therapy should be adjusted accordingly.

-Vancomycin is effective in the treatment of staphylococcal endocarditis.
+Vancomycin Hydrochloride for injection, USP is effective in the treatment of staphylococcal endocarditis.
 Its effectiveness has been documented in other infections due to staphylococci, including septicemia, bone infections, lower respiratory tract infections, skin and skin structure infections.
 When staphylococcal infections are localized and purulent, antibiotics are used as adjuncts to appropriate surgical measures.

-Vancomycin has been reported to be effective for the treatment of diphtheroid endocarditis.
-Vancomycin has been used successfully in combination with either rifampin, an aminoglycoside, or both in early-onset prosthetic valve endocarditis caused by S. epidermidis or diphtheroids.
+Vancomycin Hydrochloride for injection, USP has been reported to be effective for the treatment of diphtheroid endocarditis.
+Vancomycin Hydrochloride for injection, USP has been used successfully in combination with either rifampin, an aminoglycoside, or both in early-onset prosthetic valve endocarditis caused by S. epidermidis or diphtheroids.

 Specimens for bacteriologic cultures should be obtained in order to isolate and identify causative organisms and to determine their susceptibilities to vancomycin.

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of vancomycin and other antibacterial drugs, vancomycin should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Vancomycin Hydrochloride for injection, USP and other antibacterial drugs, Vancomycin Hydrochloride for injection, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
-In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection oftherapy.
+In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

-Vancomycin Hydrochloride for Injection, USP is contraindicated in patients with known hypersensitivity to this antibiotic.
+Vancomycin Hydrochloride for injection is contraindicated in patients with known hypersensitivity to this antibiotic.

-Vancomycin should be administered over a period of not less than 60 minutes to avoid rapid-infusion-related reactions.
-Stopping the infusion usually results in a prompt cessation of these reactions.
+Vancomycin Hydrochloride for injection should be administered in a diluted solution over a period of not less than 60 minutes to avoid rapid-infusion-related reactions.
+Stopping the infusion usually results in prompt cessation of these reactions.

-Ototoxicity has occurred in patients receiving Vancomycin Hydrochloride for Injection USP.
+Ototoxicity has occurred in patients receiving Vancomycin Hydrochloride for injection.
 It may be transient or permanent.
-It has been reported mostly in patients who have been given excessive doses, who have an underlying hearing loss, or who are receiving concomitant therapy with another ototoxic agent such as an aminoglycoside.
+It has been reported mostly in patients who have been given excessive doses, who have an underlying hearing loss, or who are receiving concomitant therapy with another ototoxic agent, such as an aminoglycoside.
 Vancomycin should be used with caution in patients with renal insufficiency because the risk of toxicity is appreciably increased by high, prolonged blood concentrations.